Underinsurance (healthcare): Rising Underinsurance Among U.S. Children

 In the United States children experiencing underinsurance is rising.
-An analysis of 2016 to 2019 National Survey of Children's Health data found that the proportion of U.S. children lacking continuous and adequate health insurance increased during this period.
+An analysis of 2016 to 2019 National Survey of Children's Health data found that the proportion of U.S children lacking continuous and adequate health insurance increased during this period.
 The rise was caused by insurance inadequacy, with many caregivers reporting that their plans did not cover medical expenses or protect against high out of pocket costs.
 Children with private insurance and children with higher health complexity were the most affected showing significant increases in underinsurance.
-It was also found that Whites and multiracial children from middle income households were affected the most.This is due to middle class families earning to much for public assistance, but also battling with private plan costs.
+It was also found that Whites and multiracial children from middle income households were also affected.
+This is due to middle class families earning too much for public assistance, but also battling with private plan costs.

 Underinsurance and Benefit Design

 Underinsurance can result from limited benefits in health insurance policies.
 To lower costs, insurers may reduce coverage or exclude certain medical services, leaving policyholders responsible for more out-of-pocket expenses.
 This is common in the individual market, where insurers can deny or restrict coverage based on health history.
-Some plans also exclude specific services, such as maternity care, or deny reimbursement for treatments recommended by healthcare providers.Medicare has notable coverage gaps, including limited or no coverage for long-term care, dental care, eyeglasses, and hearing aids.These practices can leave patients without adequate financial protection when care is needed.
+Some plans also exclude specific services, such as maternity care, or deny reimbursement for treatments recommended by healthcare providers.
+Medicare has notable coverage gaps, including limited or no coverage for long-term care, dental care, eyeglasses, and hearing aids.
+These practices can leave patients without adequate financial protection when care is needed.